Bursitis

 Discomfort in the groin area

-Pain from the front and middle of the thigh to the knee that gets worse when the hip is rotated or extended Knee swelling near the kneecap's front discomfort when bending the knee.
+Pain from the front and middle of the thigh to the knee that worsens when the hip is rotated or extended Knee swelling near the kneecap's front discomfort when bending the knee.

 At night pain gets worse.